PreAngel/pre-angel.com/docs/_posts/2018-07-20-the-100-billion-oss-company-index.md

 - Commercial OSS and Decentralized Networks for Coordinating Resources and Value (aka Blockchains)
 - Commercial OSS and the Question of Sustainability
 - Highest growth COSSI companies and what sets them apart
-- + many many more!
+- and many many more!

 > Source: [Medium](https://medium.com/open-consensus/1-the-100b-commercial-oss-company-index-cossci-f808ae3a16ab)